in-op/SystemExtensions/README.md

 ```

 Custom types that implement the `ICopyable`
-interface can interop with any of the
+interface can interop with any of the supported
 types' `DeepCopy()` extension methods.
-If the collection's generic type is
+If the supported type's generic type is
 your custom type, it will safely execute
 `DeepCopy()`.
 For example: